yekoc/Risk-Of-Rain-2-Mods/PassiveAgression/README.md

 ---
 Adds several new alternate skills to the game,along with new passives and skills for modded characters.

-Credit to Hifu for making the good looking icons.(StimShot,Standoff,Pathogen,Rituals,Excise & Snowsculpt)\
+Credit to Hifu for making the good looking icons.(StimShot,Standoff,Starch,Pathogen,Rituals,Excise & Snowsculpt)\
 Credit to the GNU Image Manipulation Program for helping me make the rest of the icons.\
 Credit to cute anime girls for giving me the will to continue living.